Surface energy measurement

 All materials are composed of atoms and molecules that are connected with different kinds of bonds.
 The strength of these bonds is what determines the surface free energy of the material.
 There is generally quite a lot of energy tied in the bonds between atoms.
 The atoms on the surface of the material have excess energy compared to the atoms deep in the material.
 If the bonds are strong, the material has high surface energy.
 If the bonds are weaker, the material has lower surface energy.

-Examples of materials with high surface energy are metals.
+Metals are examples of materials with high surface energy.
 High surface energy can make a material relatively unstable, which is why many metals in the presence of oxygen can form a thin oxygen layer on the surface to lower the surface energy.
 This is because it is natural for systems to pursue a state of low surface energy.
-Polymers and polymeric materials on the other hand have relatively low surface energy levels, and there is no need for surface layers to make the material stable.
+Polymers and polymeric materials, on the other hand, have relatively low surface energy levels, and there is no need for surface layers to make the material stable.

 Why measure surface energy?

 The level of surface energy gives a lot of information about the material.
-Different levels of surface energy have different characteristics and properties, which makes it an important value when considering applications for materials in different fields of use.
+Different levels of surface energy are associated with different characteristics and properties, which makes SFE an important value when considering applications for materials in different fields of use.
 Surface energy can also be used to understand how materials interact with each other, for example, how a material reacts with water and if the material has adhesive properties.

 How is surface energy measured?